getsentry/raven-python/docs/integrations/index.rst

 Integrations
 ============

+The Raven Python module also comes with integration for some commonly used libraries to automatically capture errors from common environments.
+This means that once you have such an integration configured you typically do not need to report errors manually.

-.. note:: Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon
-          instantiation of the Sentry client.
+Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon instantiation of the Sentry client.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   asyncio
    bottle
    celery
    django